Adrian-rospx/learning-log/README.md

 [Web Development log (HTML)](https://github.com/Adrian-isp/WebDev.git)

+#### 24th of February
+- Began learning CSS
+- Learned to configure vscode themes and now I love the look of the editor

 #### 23rd of February

+- Made a circle drawing algorithm program in C++
 - Tried to install several Linux distros, but the only one that actually worked was Mint.

 I am curious about bash commands because a lot of the tools I use, such